SaltSaladd/BohrdomLoader/README.md

 # BohrdomLoader

 A mod loader for Bohrdom that automatically loads mods on startup.

+BohrdomLoader is unfinished and probably will be forever.

 ## Installation

 1. Download `BohrdomLoader.zip` from the latest release